WinKoKo91/flutter_kpay_kit/README.md

 1：Pay for success，
-2：Payment failed,
+2：Payment failed
-3: Payment Cancel
+3: Payment cancel

 the remaining fields are reserved for later addition。